realkoder/kea-dat-nodejs-exam/README.md

 ## Client
 [Link to Client README](client/README.md)

-The client side of the application is developed using React, a popular front-end library for building user interfaces.
-It leverages modern JavaScript features and follows best practices for state management using Redux.
+The client side of the application is developed using Svelte, a popular front-end library for building user interfaces.
 The client is designed to communicate with the server through RESTful API endpoints for seamless data exchange.

 ### Tech Stack